davovscapcom/microbatcher/readme.md

 for processing at a specified interval.

 ## Setup
+This Microbatcher requires the .NET 7 SDK to build.
+Once built, reference the dll in your project to use the Microbatcher.

-When creating the Microbatcher, you must provide an ILogger, and a BatchProcessor to the constructor.
+When creating a new instance of Microbatcher, you must provide an ILogger, and an IBatchProcessor to the constructor.

 MicroBatcher can be configured to send batches when a certain Job threshold is reached, when a time interval has elapsed, or both.
 To set these values,